WUR Library

 According to Dutch copyright law, if you do not own a work’s copyright, you cannot use this material in your work.
 However, the law does have exceptions, such as the right to cite and reference and the right to use copyright protected material for non-commercial education.

 Copyrighted material may be used for non-commercial education only when a part or parts of the protected material are used and when the copyright owner is reasonably compensated for use.
-To efficiently use copyright protected material, Stichting UvO, representing publishers, and the VSNU, representing Dutch universities, have a standing agreement (the Easy Access agreement) that allows WUR to use copyright exemption in exchange for an annual lump-sum payment.
+To efficiently use copyright protected material, Stichting UvO, representing publishers, and the UNL, representing Dutch universities, have a standing agreement (the Easy Access agreement) that allows WUR to use copyrighted material in exchange for an annual lump-sum payment.

-This Easy Access agreement allows teachers to use up to a maximum of 40 pages and not more than 20% of a complete book or journal issue in a Brightspace course or in a reader (see question: What materials can I use on Brightspace or in my readers?).
-However, WUR policy requires teachers to provide a hyperlink to the material when possible (see question: What is the current policy of Wageningen University & Research?).
-See the question below: Which steps should I follow to use copyrighted material on Brightspace or in a reader? for the steps on how to use copyrighted materials in a Brightspace course or in a reader.
+This Easy Access agreement allows teachers to use a maximum of 40 pages and not more than 20% of a complete book or journal issue in a Brightspace course or in a reader.
+However, WUR policy requires teachers to provide a hyperlink to the material when possible.
+The Easy Access Agreement does not apply to MOOCs.

 What is the current policy of Wageningen University & Research?

-Although WUR pays to use parts of copyright protected material through the Easy Access agreement (see question: What is the Easy Access agreement?), WUR policy requires teachers to provide hyperlinks to documents instead of uploading parts of the full text when possible.
+Although WUR pays to use parts of copyright protected material through the Easy Access agreement, WUR policy requires teachers to provide hyperlinks to documents instead of uploading a PDF with the full text when possible.
 Linking to copyrighted material is free when the materials are made available with the copyright owner’s consent.
-This policy reduces the fee that WUR has to pay to use copyrighted material.
+This policy reduces the annual fee that WUR has to pay to use copyrighted material.
 This fee is based on actual use.
-In short, the more teachers use full-text documents, the more the university annually has to pay.

 Back to top